TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-multi-data-centre/mdcb-example-minimising-latency.md

 ### Testing the deployment to prove the concept
 As you know, the Tyk Multi Data Centre Bridge provides a link from the Control Plane to the Data Plane (worker) gateways, so that we can control all the remote gateways from a single dashboard.

-1. Access the Tyk Dashboard
+1. Access Tyk Dashboard
     - You can log into the dashboard at the external IP address reported in the watch window for the Control Plane - in this example it was at `34.136.51.227:3000`, so just enter this in your browser

-{{< img src="/img/mdcb/mdcb-poc1-screenshot8.png" alt="Tyk Dashboard login" >}}

-The user name and password are provided in the ./up.sh output:
+    - The user name and password are provided in the `./up.sh` output:
       - username: `default@example.com`
       - password: `topsecretpassword` (or whatever you’ve configured in the `.env` file)

+{{< img src="/img/mdcb/mdcb-poc1-screenshot8.png" alt="Tyk Dashboard login" >}}

 2. Create an API in the dashboard, but don’t secure it (set it to `Open - keyless`); for simplicity we suggest a simple pass-through proxy to `httbin.org`.
 3. MDCB will propagate this API through to the workers - so try hitting that endpoint on the two Data Plane gateways (their addresses are given in the watch windows: for example `34.173.240.149:8081` for my `tyk-worker-us` gateway above).